 Stephanie Carswell, Creative Director of craft-kit company Hawthorn Handmade in the United Kingdom, was working to raise the company’s profile, and entered the UK-based Craft Business Awards with that in mind.
 She also entered the Best of Craft Awards and the newly launched Etsies.
 She sees the application process itself to be a valuable business exercise, explaining that “it’s great and fun to answer the questions they ask and it makes you think about your business in a different light.

 Hawthorn Handmade won Best Emerging Craft Brand 2019, and Stephanie used the exposure to turn congratulatory conversations into “much bigger opportunities,” in addition to getting press exposure and using the award to help attract higher quality applicants when she advertised a new managerial position in the company.

 She sums up her experience in a way that seems to encapsulate what everyone I spoke with had to say about their reasons for applying to awards or grant programs: “I think that as [the applications] don’t take much time, you really don’t have much to lose, and depending on your business, the benefits could be life-changing.
 It makes you think hard about how you’re presenting yourself and your products and business to the outside world and can be a great exercise in taking a step back and working on your business whilst doing something that’s really fun.”

-Kim Werker is a Vancouver-based writer who suddenly feels like taking a road-trip tour of brick-and-mortar craft shops.
+Kim Werker is a Vancouver-based writer who is building a community of creative adventurers.